lisad/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 #### Tasks

-Tasks are also defined by the JSCalendar specification {{RFC8984}} using the "Task" object type.
+Tasks are also defined by {{JSCalendar}} using the "Task" object type.
 As with events, tasks MUST include the uid and updated fields to support synchronization.

 For example, a file called task1.json could contain: